 Upcoming classes: Memoir

-MONDAYS, FEBRUARY 4 —MARCH 11 | Need some structure and community to keep writing?
+MONDAYS, APRIL 29 —JUNE 3 | All levels welcome!
+Need some structure and community to keep writing?
 If you’re looking to generate pages and gain insight into your project – whether fiction, memoir, personal essay, narrative nonfiction, or some combination thereof – set aside five Monday evenings this winter.
 You’ll find a supportive community designed to foster productivity and good writing habits.
 We’ll address specific craft issues as they come up, and I will be available for meeting one-on-one.
-You’ll have the opportunity to meet in small groups for feedback (with specific guidance), if you choose.
-Homework assignments are designed to help you meet your goals, wherever you may be in the process.→ READ MORE
+You’ll have the opportunity to meet in small groups for feedback (with specific guidance), if you choose.→ READ MORE

 TUESDAYS, APRIL 30 —MAY 28 | In this class, you’ll learn how to unlock the secrets of great personal essays and apply them to your own writing.
 The class combines close reading of outstanding essays past and present with focused workshopping in each session.
 We will get at the heart of what makes a great personal essay tick, and see how those principles can be applied to the work students bring to class.
 Each class will open with a discussion of an assigned essay and/or essays students have discovered in their reading, then move into workshopping.→ READ MORE

 SATURDAY, MAY 4 | Why do some memoirs take off from the first page, while others stall out before the end of chapter one?
 More importantly: How can you make sure the memoir you’re writing gets all the necessary gears lined up on those all-important first ten pages?